 “The tide of war is receding,” President Obama proclaimed in 2011.
 Which is ironic, because Obama was referring to the seemingly intractable war in Afghanistan, which President Trump is set on continuing.
 But ultimately, Obama was right.
-The tide of war is receding—worldwide.
+Since the Second World War, the tide of war has receded—worldwide.
 Annual battle deaths have fallen 90% since 1950.
 War between countries has declined, the 2003 Iraq invasion being the only conflict this century meeting the criteria of a deadly inter-state war (though there remain a fair few civil wars with outside involvement).
 But why has full war between states become virtually extinct?

 One explanation is democratisation.
 Between the 76-odd democratic states, peace prevails for two reasons, according to proponents of democratic peace theory such as Yale’s Bruce Russett.
 Firstly, politicians could simply be voted out of power if they use force against the public’s will, so the political cost of using force is greater in democracies than in non-democracies.
 Secondly, democracies expect to resolve domestic conflicts by compromise, leading them to “externalise” these internal norms and behave peacefully with other democracies.
 The last decade of relative peace may therefore be due in part to the sheer number of democracies.
 But inter-state war is uncommon worldwide, not just in the democratic sphere.
 To understand this, we need a more truly global explanation.